-In 2018, there were 7,713 large truck crashes in Wisconsin and of those there were 64 fatalities and 1,904 injuries.
-There is a substantially higher risk of injury or death to passenger car drivers involved in an accident with a large truck including semi-truck, tractor/trailer, dump truck, tanker truck, hazmat truck, or virtually any vehicle that requires a Commercial Driver’s License (CDL) to legally operate.
+In 2018, there were 7,713 large truck crashes in Wisconsin and of those, there were 64 fatalities and 1,904 injuries.
+There is a substantially higher risk of injury or death to passenger car drivers involved in an accident with a large truck including a semi-truck, tractor/trailer, dump truck, tanker truck, hazmat truck, or virtually any vehicle that requires a Commercial Driver’s License (CDL) to legally operate.
 This increased risk is due in large part to the sheer size and weight of commercial vehicles compared to passenger vehicles like conventional cars and trucks, along with the different operating characteristics of huge vehicles like commercial trucks.

 Being a diligent and defensive driver is very important when your passenger car is sharing the road with large commercial trucks and buses.
 If you find yourself in the unfortunate circumstance of an accident with a large truck, make sure you do the following:

 4 Steps to Take After a Truck Accident

 - Get medical treatment: this is probably the most important thing to do, and it is helpful if you go on the same day as the accident.
 There will then be a record of your injuries being related to the accident.

 - Call the police: even minor accidents should be reported and will allow you to obtain a police report that should include finding out who the police determine to be at fault.